jimshowalter/architecture-enforcer/README.md

 Compares a codebase's current state to a desired target state, identifying and reporting on all references that violate the target architecture.

+This tool is not prescriptive about how you define your architecture, other than identifying illegal references.

 ## Defining Target State ##

 The target state is defined in a yaml file.
 The file defines layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.